Skip to Main Content

 • School uniforms should be mandatory

-• There should be more security in bathrooms at school
+• There should be more security at school

 • Community service: Should be required to help the elderly